jkbngb/FormCalc/README.md

 # Documentation

+- The repository can be found under the following link: https://github.com/jkbngb/FormCalc.git
-User stories and the process is documented in the Kanban board under the following link: https://github.com/users/jkbngb/projects/6
+- User stories and the process is documented in the Kanban board under the following link: https://github.com/users/jkbngb/projects/6